Fishing in Seattle:<br>2026 Calendar & Fishing Seasons

 Monthly Fishing Opportunities in Seattle

 Seattle offers anglers year-round fishing opportunities!
-No matter the month, you will have the opportunity to catch fish whether you are a local fisherman or visiting tourist.
+No matter the month, you will have the opportunity to catch fish, whether you are a local fisherman or a visiting tourist.
 Here are the fishing opportunities you can expect in Seattle on a month-by-month basis:

 January Fishing in Seattle